lucee/extension-print/README.md

 Basic compatibility with the Adobe implementation (which is broken in ACF 2023 and ACF 2025)

+Note: getPrinterList() is returns an array of printers, rather than a list, it's 2025

 Initial version just supports local printers

 # Future Plans